fpiernas/HPC/README.md

 **How to include it to your project**

-Place "xfc.hpp" to the same directory as your source code and include it:
+Place "hpc.hpp" to the same directory as your source code and include it:
 #include "xfc.hpp"

 **Usage to pseudocolor an image using a single threshold, call this function:**